Ishu-Kalra/Udacity-machine-learning/README.md

 ## Udacity-machine-learning

-All projects of the machine learning ND uploaded here for public viewing of the completed projects and the skills gained.
+Machine Learning ND uploaded here for public viewing of the completed projects and the skills gained.

 **Project 1: Train a smartcab project**